-The rate used in the determination of the cost of providing that amount of eligible own funds (Cost-of-Capital rate) is 6% p.a. for Movestic, Waard Group and Scildon.
-For CA, the Cost-of-Capital rate was changed to 4% p.a. as part of the PRA SII Reforms and came into effect from 31/12/2023.
+The rate used in the determination of the cost of providing that amount of eligible Own Funds (Cost-of-Capital rate) is 6% p.a. for Movestic, Waard Group and Scildon, and 4% p.a. for CA (PRA reforms implemented on 31/12/2023).

-In addition to the reduction in cost of capital for CA from 31/12/2023, a risk tapering factor was introduced to allow progressively lower weight to be given to each year of projected future capital requirements.
+For CA, a risk tapering factor was introduced to allow progressively lower weight to be given to each year of projected future capital requirements (PRA reforms implemented on 31/12/2023).